 Polanyi, Michael (1969) Knowing and Being.
 Edited with an introduction by Marjorie Grene.
 Chicago: University of Chicago Press.

 Polanyi, Michael and Prosch, Harry (1975) Meaning.
 Chicago: University of Chicago Press.

 Prosch, H. (1986) Michael Polanyi: A Critical Exposition.
 Albany: SUNY Press.

 Scott, D. (1995) Everyman Revived: The Common Sense of Michael Polanyi, New York: William Eerdmans.

 Try the Polanyi Society homepage (http://www.missouriwestern.edu/orgs/polanyi/) (includes essays by Polanyi, a guide to archive material and details of The Polanyi Society Periodical).

-How to cite this article: Smith, M. K. (2003) ‘Michael Polanyi and tacit knowledge’, the encyclopedia of informal education, http://infed.org/mobi/michael-polanyi-and-tacit-knowledge/.
+How to cite this article: Smith, M. K. (2003) ‘Michael Polanyi and tacit knowledge’, The encyclopedia of pedagogy and informal education, https://infed.org/mobi/michael-polanyi-and-tacit-knowledge/.
 Retrieved: insert date].

 © 2003 Mark K. Smith